What Is a Ground Source Heat Pump?

-A borehole type heat pump represents a closed loop system which comprises a set of polyethylene pipes that are vertically inserted into the ground and which circulate water to and from the geothermal heat pump.
-In most cases, the borehole size will range between 15m and 122 m (50-400 feet) deep.
+A ground source heat pump borehole represents a closed loop system which comprises a set of polyethene pipes that are vertically inserted into the ground and which circulate water to and from the geothermal heat pump.
+In most cases, the borehole size will range between 15 and 122 m deep.

-The space between the pipes and the borehole wall is filled up with a special grout mix that typically contains a combination of bentonite, sand and potable water, which is being pumped from bottom to top.
-Bentonite is preferable to other grouting materials, since it is waterproof and a good thermal conductor.
+The space between the pipes and the ground source heat pump borehole wall is filled up with a special grout mix that typically contains a combination of bentonite, sand and potable water, which is being pumped from bottom to top.
+Bentonite is preferable to other grouting materials since it is waterproof and a good thermal conductor.
 Therefore, by retaining a considerable amount of moisture it rarely dries out which ensures a proper heat transfer from the ground to the pipe and vice versa.
 At the same time, due to its low permeability properties, the bentonite grout provides a self-sealing barrier to groundwater intrusion.
-The boreholes are drilled at 5-6 m apart from each other and at 6-7 m from the nearest building.
-The depth is conditional on the property’s characteristics (size, insulation, heating capacity) that requires heating.
-A house that needs around 10 kW of heating capacity, most probably will need three boreholes of 80 to 110 m deep.
+The ground source heat pump boreholes are drilled at 5-6 m apart from each other and at 6-7 m from the nearest building.
+The depth is conditional on the property’s characteristics (size, insulation, heating capacity) that require heating.
+A house that needs around 10 kW of heating capacity, most probably will need three boreholes of 80-110 m deep.

 Borehole Collectors Installation and Operational Costs

-The costs associated with a borehole heat pump installation are directly proportional on such factors as borehole depth, borehole casing and sealing materials dimensions.
-In order to make sure that you will make the most out of the boreholes you are planning to drill, you can order a geotechnical survey to be carried out beforehand.
+The costs associated with a borehole heat pump installation are directly proportional to such factors as borehole depth, borehole casing and sealing materials dimensions.
+In order to make sure that you will make the most out of the ground source heat pump boreholes you are planning to drill, you can order a geotechnical survey to be carried out beforehand.